Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Results and analysis

+We take the $d_{xy}$ orbital of the magnetic atom and the $p_x$ orbital for the non-magnetic atom as a case study.
+A similar analysis can be carried out for all other combinations of the orbitals in an analogous manner.
+Let us next consider the two cases with altermagnetism and quasi-altermagnetism.

-\textit{\textbf{Case I:} Altermagnetism--} Out of five different magnetic space group families of pair doped configurations, $P\bar{6}^{\prime}m^{\prime}2$ (No.187.211), $Fm^{\prime}m^{\prime}2$ (No.42.222), and $Pm^{\prime}m^{\prime}2$ (No.25.60) come under this category, where a cell exists with half the volume containing only one doped atom.
-One representative configuration from each of these families is shown in Fig.~\ref{fig_MnTe_2_atom_dop}(a).
-We consider the crystal structure representing the MSG $P\bar{6}^{\prime}m^{\prime}2$ (No.187.211) [see Fig.~\ref{fig_MnTe_2_atom_dop}(a)] as a prototype to study the effects of chemical doping in this category.
-Here the doped atoms are placed on top of each other along $z$ and in alternate $xy$-planes.
-Therefore, it is possible to build a smaller supercell by reducing the size from $2 \times 2 \times 2$ to $2 \times 2 \times 1$ in this case.
-As discussed earlier, in the new supercell, there exist four opposite spin pairs of magnetic atoms, and each pair creates a quasi-1D configuration.
-Out of four such configurations, the nearest neighbor coordination of one configuration is not affected by the doping, and the corresponding chemical bonding nature remains unchanged.
-The other three configurations are shown in Fig.~\ref{model1}.
+\textit{\textbf{Case I:} Altermagnetism--} Out of five different SG families of pair doped configurations, $P\bar{6}m2$ (No.~187), $Fmm2$ (No.~42), and $Pmm2$ (No.~25) come under the altermagnetism category, where a primitive unit cell exists with half the volume of the supercell and it contains only one doped atom.
+We consider the crystal structure representing SG $P\bar{6}m2$ (No.~187) [see Fig.~\ref{fig_MnTe_2_atom_dop_Fermi}(a)] as a prototype to study the effects of chemical doping in this category.
+Here, the doped atoms are placed on top of each other along $z$ and in alternate $xy$-planes.
+Therefore, in this case, it is possible to build the primitive unit cell by reducing the size of the supercell from $2 \times 2 \times 2$ to $2 \times 2 \times 1$.
+In this primitive unit cell, there exist four opposite spin pairs of magnetic atoms, and each pair creates a quasi-1D interaction block as shown by colored cuboids in Fig. ~\ref{model1}(a).
+Out of four such blocks, the nearest neighbor coordination of one block is not affected by the doping, and the corresponding chemical bonding nature remains unchanged (see the gray colored cuboid), while the chemical bondings of other three blocks are affected by the doped atom (see the magenta, orange, and green blocks).
 The Hamiltonian for these three configurations is written as